 Cybersecurity Postdoctoral Scholar

-The School of Information at the University of California, Berkeley seeks applications for multiple postdoctoral scholars in the area of information and cybersecurity at 100% time to help conduct research, teach in, build, and be an integral part of our web-based Master’s of Information and Cybersecurity program.
+The School of Information at the University of California, Berkeley seeks applications for postdoctoral scholars, in the area of information and cybersecurity, to help conduct research, teach in, build, and be an integral part of our web-based Master’s of Information and Cybersecurity program.

 The total duration of an individual's postdoctoral service may not exceed five years, including postdoctoral service at other institutions.